Gabrielle Union doesn't do passive.

 When she found herself unfavorably comparing her successes to others'—"I felt like you see everyone is having so much more," the actress admitted on the Today show in 2018—she decided to implement a change.

 Turning to her vision boards, she stopped "chasing after specific things and asking for stuff," she explained, adding that she pared down her desires to one specific request.
 "I asked for more joy, peace and grace," she noted.
 "And it's been coming in abundance."

-Take her marriage to NBA champ Dwyane Wade, the couple celebrating their seventh anniversary Aug.
-30. Having weathered a lawsuit from his ex-wife, a brief pre-engagement split and what the We're Going to Need More Wine author describes as "eight or nine miscarriages" in their decade-plus together, they're still rolling.
+Take her marriage to NBA champ Dwyane Wade, the couple celebrating seven years of marriage last summer.
+Having weathered a lawsuit from his ex-wife, a brief pre-engagement split and what the We're Going to Need More Wine author describes as "eight or nine miscarriages" in their decade-plus together, they're still rolling.

-The actress and the retired NBA guard are the type of enviable power couple that can't seem to stop bragging on each another.
+The actress and the retired NBA guard, turning 40 Jan.
+17, are the type of enviable power couple that can't seem to stop bragging on each another.
 (In one Instagram referencing his stints in Chicago and Cleveland, the pro wrote, "Get you a 'woman' who supports you—even if you take her out of her newly built dream home and the sunshine in Miami.")
 And they always seem like they're just having more fun than everyone else.

 When doctors at the L.A.-area hospital pronounced the newborn healthy, "I felt such relief," Union, 49, told Parents' May 2019 issue.
 "To hear her breathing and crying was a dream.
 We didn't really allow ourselves to believe it until then."

 Really, their entire union required quite a bit of faith.

 When the pair first crossed paths co-hosting a 2007 Super Bowl bash, they barely interacted, not seeming to instinctually just know they were destined to become one of those please-never-break-up type of pairs.
 "I stayed on one side of the room with my people," Union would later tell Essence.
 "We like to party and he doesn't drink at all.
 He was on the other side of the room holding bible study."